What to Pack for Seville: A Seasonal Guide

 Winter in Seville is truly magical.
 You’ll be able to marvel at the Christmas lights twinkling throughout the city center as well as the elaborate nativity scenes (known as belenes) set up around town.
 Like fall, daytime temperatures can be quite mild, but nights do tend to get chilly.
 Here’s what to pack for Seville in winter–bundle up!

-• Small umbrella: Snow in Seville capital is virtually nonexistent, but the cooler months do tend to see more precipitation.
-Throw a compact umbrella into your purse or backpack in case an unexpected rainshower hits.
+• Small Umbrella/Raincoat: Snow in Seville capital is virtually nonexistent, but the cooler months do tend to see more precipitation.
+Throw a compact umbrella or packable raincoat into your purse or backpack in case an unexpected rainshower hits.

 sunset in seville